 Yet for an Anglo-Saxon, it mirrored both the romance of Arthurian poetry (la femme on a pedestal), and the Romantic period itself (love more heart than head), with a touch of 16th century French poétesse, Louise Labé, thrown in: “Kiss me; kiss; kiss me again” — the first line and title of her most famous sonnet.

 Catherine Deneuve, the mysterious — the transgressive — whose controversial letter signed with 99 French women this week, criticised the #MeToo movement for “puritanism”.
-Well, she long ago entered my catalogue of extraordinary Gallic women, joining Simone de Beauvoir, of the “The Second Sex” — the title politically incorrect today — Françoise Giroud, co-founder of French newsweekly, L’Express, and Elisabeth Badinter, alongside Julia Kristeva, Simone Veil and later, Juliette Binoche.
+Well, she long ago entered my catalogue of extraordinary Gallic women, joining Simone de Beauvoir of the “The Second Sex” — the title politically incorrect today — Françoise Giroud, co-founder of newsweekly L’Express, and Elisabeth Badinter, alongside Julia Kristeva, Simone Veil and more recently, Juliette Binoche.

 The French adjective for this all would be romanesque — novel-like or novelistic — but the common thread is the way women and men interact, a very French subject and pastime.

-Anyone who has lived in Paris for any period, can vouch for la différence; or at least, this difference, in everyday life.
+Anyone who has lived in Paris, can vouch for la différence; or at least, this difference in everyday life.
 It’s evident in the sense of public display and preening in the streets, a long promenade through which ranks as one of the peak experiences of modern urban life, as the Australian art critic Robert Hughes described it.